Accord-Project/bsdd/README1.md

 -   Potentially multilingual translations in the future (if `value, description` are made multivalued and attached a language tag)
 -   The logical ordering of values through `sortNumber` (as opposed to alphabetical ordering)

-However, most structured values we\'ve seen have only `code, value`
+However, most structured values we've seen have only `code, value`

 For example, consider this property: